 MSD to create 350 jobs at new Dublin plant

-Biologics unit will be based on site of old women’s healthcare products business
+Biotech unit to manufacture blockbuster cancer drug Keytruda will be based on site of old women’s healthcare products business

 MSD’s site at Drynam Road Swords where it has just announced plans for a new biologics manufacturing plant.
 Photograph: Brenda Fitzsimons